 Hunter Safety License Requirement

-Persons born on or after June 1, 1975, must have successfully completed a hunter safety course to buy a license allowing them to hunt in Florida with the use of a firearm, gun (including a muzzleloading gun), bow or crossbow.
+Persons born on or after June 1, 1975, must have successfully completed a hunter safety course to buy a license allowing them to hunt in Florida with a firearm, gun (including a muzzleloading gun), bow or crossbow.
 Anyone who meets the above description must present a valid hunter safety certification card prior to being issued a hunting license (excluding lifetime licenses).